On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Different cases and specific examples

 Here $R_G, R_L, R_R > 0$ represent resistances, $L > 0$ inductances, $C_1, C_2 > 0$ capacitances, and $E_G$ a controlled voltage source.
 The equations can be written in the form \eqref{case2} with $E = {\rm diag}(L, C_1 , C_2 , 0, 0)$, the vector of unknowns $ x = [\II^*, V_1^* , V_2^* , I_G^* , I_R^*]^*$,

 so that $E_{11}=E_{11}^*={\rm diag}(L,C_1,C_2)>0$, and $J_{22}-R_{22}=-{\rm diag}(R_G,R_R)$ is nonsingular, and the nullspace of $E$ is displayed directly.
-Note that most RLC circuits (potentially with millions of equations and unknowns) have this index one structure, but occasionally they have index two \cite{EstT00}. } \end{example}
+Note that most RLC circuits (potentially with millions of equations and unknowns) have this index-one structure, but occasionally they have index two \cite{EstT00}. } \end{example}

 \begin{example}[index one] {\rm The space discretization of the unsteady incompressible Stokes or linearized Navier-Stokes equations via finite element or finite difference methods typically leads to dHDAE systems of the form